Difficulty: Easy, Asked-in: Facebook, Amazon, Uber, LinkedIn, Bloomberg

 The critical question is: Can we further optimize the space complexity of the above solution and solve the problem in place?
 Let’s think!

-We can use the idea of above approach, but rather than storing output in extra space, we shift the non-zero elements at the start of the input array itself and fill the remaining part with the zeroes.
-Here are the steps:
+We will use an idea similar to the above approach, but instead of storing the output in extra space, we will shift the non-zero elements to the start of the input array itself and fill the remaining part with zeroes.

-This solution will preserve the order of elements, but there is one drawback: We are using two loops to generate the output.
+This solution will preserve the order of elements, but there is one drawback: we are using two loops to generate the output.

 void moveZeroEnd(int X[], int n)